zhudotexe/FFXIV_PaissaHouse/README.md

 # PaissaHouse
 Looking for that perfect house?
-PaissaHouse lets you receive notifications when a new house is up for sale on your home world, and contribute to PaissaDB when viewing housing wards at a city aetheryte/ferry.
+PaissaHouse lets you receive notifications when a new plot of land is up for sale on your home world, and contribute to PaissaDB when viewing housing wards at a city aetheryte/ferry.

 ## Usage
 Simply install and it will happily run in the background, notifying you when a new plot of land is up for sale on your home world.